yennanliu/CDKPoc/cdk-workshop/README.md

 # init project
 cdk init sample-app --language typescript

+# install the bootstrap stack into an environment
+cdk bootstrap

 # Synthesizes and prints the CloudFormation : template for this stack
 cdk synthesize